 The above analysis is leaving chairman with the following considerations that at this stage there is room for:

+No consensus

 A consensus to be found on a Focus Group with a limited crisp scope?

 A consensus to be found on a coordination mechanism and if a JCA, which specifics?